Lexicon PCM-60 digital reverb

 percussion.
 The PCM-60 reverb has an upper high frequency

 response of 10Khz while its big brothers stretch to 15Khz.
-Most

 natural reverbs seldom exceed 10Khz anyway.